Shrishti-Bhasin/aws-devops-project-implementation/README.md

 # aws-devops-project-implementation
 This repo contains End to End DevOps Implementation on a E-Commerce project wherin I have performed:

-1. Infrastructure setup on AWS (S3 bucket, Dynamo DB, VPC, EKS) using terraform
+- Infrastructure setup on AWS (S3 bucket, Dynamo DB, VPC, EKS) using terraform
+- Containerization of micro-services using docker.
+- Used kubernetes for orchestration.
+- Implemented CI/CD using github actions and Argo CD follwing devsecOps best practices.

 **S3 Bucket and Dynamo DB Creation**